India's Hetero seeks emergency use nod for Merck's COVID-19 drug

-Merck tapped several Indian generic drugmakers between March and April, including Cipla (CIPL.NS) and Dr Reddy's Laboratories (REDY.NS), to expand the drug's production and conduct trials, hastening its availability in India to address a second wave of infections.
+Merck tapped several Indian generic drugmakers between March and April, including Cipla and Dr Reddy’s Laboratories, to expand the drug’s production and conduct trials, hastening its availability in India to address a second wave of infections.

 The partnerships gave these companies licence to make and supply molnupiravir to India and more than 100 low- and middle-income countries after approvals or emergency authorisations by local regulatory agencies, Merck said in late April.